-BRAC Bank Limited: BRAC Bank Ltd. is one of the third generation private commercial banks (PCBs) which inaugurated its banking operation on 4th July, 2001 under the banking Companies Act 1991.
+BRAC Bank Limited:

+BRAC Bank Ltd. is one of the third generation private commercial banks (PCBs) which inaugurated its banking operation on 4th July, 2001 under the banking Companies Act 1991.
 The bank went for public issue of its shares in 2006 and its shares are listed with Dhaka Stock Exchange Limited and Chittagong Stock Exchange Limited in 2007.
-At present the bank has 117 Branches, 48 SME Krishi Branches and 21 SME Service Centers, 456 SME unit offices and 50 agent outlets across the country.
-Moreover, currently the bank has 448 ATM booths and 97 CDMs.
+At present, the bank has 120 Branches, 67 SME Krishi Branches/Service Centers, 456 SME unit offices, and 301 agent banking outlets in 61 districts across the country.
+Moreover, currently the bank has 424 ATM booths and 88 CDMs are in operation.